knative-extensions/monitoring/test/README.md

 - https://knative.dev/development/developer/eventing/sources/ping-source/

-For the broker/trigger, run this command on the busybox to generate many requests.
+For the broker/trigger, run this command on the curl pod (pod.yaml) to generate requests.

 ```